Accusoft/barcode-xpress-for-net-framework-samples/README.md

 * read-barcodes - Demonstrates how to read barcodes from an image.
 * write-barcodes-1d - Demonstrates how to generate a 1D Code 39 Barcode.
 * write-barcodes-2d - Demonstrates how to generate a 2D DataMatrix Barcode.
+* kanji-kana-encode-decode - Demonstrates how to create and read QR barcodes with Japanese Kanji/Kana symbols.

 ## Requirements